-Depression screening

-We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide followup treatment and/or referrals.

-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
+What you must pay when Services that are covered for you you get these services Depression screening We cover one screening for depression per year.
+The screening There is no coinsurance, must be done in a primary care setting that can provide followcopayment, or deductible up treatment and/or referrals. for an annual depression screening visit.